 Homes for Our Special Needs Animals

 From time to time the Bannock Humane Society fosters animals who have Special Needs.
 The animal might have a communicable disease such as Feline AIDS or Feline Leukemia (FELV).
 These diseases are not a problem for humans, but are dangerous in the cat population.
+Other animals might be elderly and have health issues.
 These special needs animals want to be loved and cared for just like any other living being.
-They just have a unique medical situation.
-Take Sonic for example….